 The CDC further describes each of these types of abuse and encourages the consistent definitions of elder abuse, noting that the inconsistency creates gaps in intervention and prevention.

 The Atlanta Personal Injury attorneys of Angell Law Firm, are here to help those who have suffered from a fall, accident, assault, or neglect.

 Whether licensed or unlicensed, those who subject the elderly to neglect or abuse of any kind are still accountable under criminal and civil law.

-While criminal action may hold the at-fault parties responsible for their actions, prosecution may not provide the monetary relief that is needed to return the injured to health, or provide the funds necessary for an untimely death.
+While criminal action may hold the at-fault parties responsible for their actions, the prosecution may not provide the monetary relief that is needed to return the injured to health or provide the funds necessary for an untimely death.

 Owners and operators of a licensed nursing home facility have taken on the duty to provide medical care to their patients in a safe environment.